SmolBabby/BB-Bot/Changlog.md

 * BB is now faster and more efficient.
 * BB can now use "Slash" commands

+The changes are due to the change in the discord API.
 More commands and previous features are planned to come back

 ## Version 2